Jonasitoelprogramador/Milestone4/README.md

 Technologies
 Languages
-HTML5 was used in order to provide the text content the structure of the site.
+HTML5 was used in order to provide the text content as well as to provide the overall structure of the site.
 CSS3 was used to add styling.
 Javascript (ECMAScript 2018) was used in order to assign the correct href values to the navbar links.
 Jinja template language was used in order to inject the content from the database into the HTML templates so that it could be displayed to the user.
 Python programming language was used in order to be able to run the Django framework.

 Frameworks, Libraries and Programs